ghasemel/meteor/README.md

-# A simple project in meteor
+# how to use meteor
 [link](https://www.meteor.com/)